Nebula-Consulting/nebula-core/README.md

 Your metadata record includes an Order field.
 Triggers are run in ascending order on that field.
 When you don't care about order, you can leave this as 0.
-Negative numbers are acceptable, so if you have some triggers at 0 and need to add one which runs before them, you could make it -10.
+Negative numbers are acceptable, so if you have some triggers at 0 and need to add one which runs before them, you can make it -10.